 6.1 Submission of revised manuscript

-If revisions are required, you must add detailed responses to the reviewers' and editor's comments to the end of the manuscript file.
+If revisions are required, you must write detailed responses to the reviewers' and editor's comments in a separate file.
 You are expected to explain changes made to the manuscript and justify your opinion in cases where you do not follow the advice given by the reviewers.

 6.2 Procedure after acceptance

 Prepare your manuscript text, tables, and figures exactly according to these instructions.
 All corrections that the copy-editor will have to make will delay publication of your work.
-Submit the manuscript and tables in a single Word file.
+Submit the manuscript and tables in a single Word file (component “Article Text”).
 Each table must be on a separate page - even small tables.

 Add a title page to the accepted manuscript that includes the title of the manuscript, authors’ names and affiliations, complete contact information of the corresponding author, and Acknowledgements.